sirMerr/JSClass/README.md

 # JSClass

+NOTE: This was un-hosted for now because my school is a butt.

 This is a full course on JavaScript for programmers and beginners.
 It is intended to help teach:

 1. Client-side programming in a Web environment.